AST1010 – Astronomy - a Cosmic Journey

 - Autumn 2012

-The course gives a simple and popular overview of astronomy/astrophysics.
-Recent results in this rapidly developing field are emphasized.
+This course gives a simple and popular overview of astronomy/astrophysics.
+The main emphasis is on recent results in this rapidly developing field.

-- Describe the night sky as seen from Earth, and the historical development of the heliocentric world view.
+- you have knowlege of and can describe the night sky as seen from Earth, and the historical development of the heliocentric world view.

-- Explain phenomena as solar and lunar eclipses, and the tides.
+- you can explain phenomena as solar and lunar eclipses, and the tides.

-- Describe the solar system and the different classes of objects belonging to it, and understand models for how it and other planetary systems formed.
+- you are familiar with and can describe the solar system and the different classes of objects belonging to it, and understand models for how it and other planetary systems are formed.

-- Understand the Sun and other stars, their formation and evolution.
+- you understand the sun and other stars, their formation and evolution.

-- Describe the different types of galaxies and their physical properties.
+- you have knowledge of the different types of galaxies and their physical properties.

-- Describe the Big Bang model of the evolution of the Universe, and understand the arguments for dark matter and dark energy.
+- you know and can describe the Big Bang model of the evolution of the Universe, and understand the arguments for dark matter and dark energy.